Pub 'sign-a-long' for boy with Down's

 Video

-Regulars and staff at a pub have performed a "sign-a-long" of a five-year-old boy's favourite song.

-They used Makaton sign language for a rendition of Labi Siffre's (Something Inside) So Strong for Oliver Callis, who has Down's syndrome.
+Pub regulars and staff have joined in a Makaton sign language "sign-a-long" for Oliver who has Down's syndrome.

 -